meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/install-guide/index.rst

 However, SYCL_ does not fully replace OpenCL_ yet as a GPU portability backend since still lacks extensive testing.
-The current SYCL implementation can be compiled either with `Intel oneAPI DPC++`_ compiler for Intel GPUs, or with hipSYCL_ compiler and ROCm runtime for AMD GPUs (GFX9, CDNA 1/2, and RDNA1/2/3).
+The current SYCL implementation can be compiled either with `Intel oneAPI DPC++`_ compiler for Intel GPUs, or with `Open SYCL`_ (hipSYCL) compiler and ROCm runtime for AMD GPUs (GFX9, CDNA 1/2, and RDNA1/2/3).
 Using other devices supported by these compilers is possible, but not recommended.